CPS-Innovation/digital-sop/docs/playbooks/how-to-get-started/index.md

 If you do not have a GitLab account, sign up for a [free GitLab account](https://gitlab.com/users/sign_up).

-If you do have a GitLab account, be sure to add your CPS emaild address to it
+If you do have a GitLab account, be sure to add your CPS emailed address to it

 Share your GitLab username with our GitLab admin who will grant you access to the relevant CPS repositories.